 Who Is Likely To Tear Their TFCC?

 A TCFF tear can affect anyone.
 TFCC tear happens most often in those who fall on an outstretched hand.
 Athletes are usually at risk, particularly those who use a racquet, club or bat and those who put excessive stress on the wrist such as gymnasts.
 Degenerative tears typically occur in people over the age of 50 years.
-Hand specialists offer the most reliable treatment options for TFCC tears.
 Every patient is treated with individualised options that are developed to ensure optimal outcomes.

 Symptoms Of TFCC Tear